-9 Kirsten Dunst Movies That Are Perfect For Your Next Movie Night
+9 Kirsten Dunst Movies For Your Next Movie Night

 Kirsten Dunst has been acting for a long time — 15 years, to be exact.
 And while many actors manage to complete maybe two or three projects in a year, her rate seems to be way higher, considering she's got a whopping 88 film and TV credits to her name in that relatively short span of time.
 Chances are, you probably grew up obsessed with one or another of her movies (Little Women was my first!), and for good reason.
 Dunst brought a refreshing intensity to the screen in ways that other young actresses her age found it hard to mimic.
 This ability set her apart and pretty much guaranteed her rise to fame, and I'm happy it did.
 She's made some of my favorite movies out there, and they totally hold up well, even years later.